Abbey Medieval Tournament July 14-15

-Listen to the haunting timeless melodies from some of Australia’s leading medieval bands, such as Harlequin, Aragon, Jabadaw and other glorious songsters.
+Listen to the haunting timeless melodies from some of Australia’s leading medieval bands, such as Wayward, Praxis, Jabadaw and other glorious songsters.
 On your travels around Abbeystowe you will see harpists, lutenists and other musicians strolling about entertaining the crowds.

 Not only do we have a number of dance displays, we also have dance workshops, where members of the public can get in on the fun.
-On the Castle Arena we offer the public a chance to put their dancing shoes on and get in the lime light during “So You Think You Can (Medieval) Dance” where you’ll learn some popular medieval dances.
+At the Village Green we offer the public a chance to put their dancing shoes on and get in the lime light during Gratia Sancta Lucia’s Medieval Dance Workshop where you’ll learn some popular medieval dances.

 Turkish Oil Wrestling

 Ladies and noble women flock to see the delicious sight of oiled and bronzed bodies engaging in the ancient medieval sport of Turkish Oil Wrestling.
 Hosted by the Janissary Barracks, the oil wrestling is another of the official Tournaments of the Abbey Medieval Festival.
 Make sure you get yourself a place early to see the action.

 The Archery Tournament is 1 of the 5 official Tournaments of the Abbey Medieval Festival.
 Hosted at the Castle Arena, the tournament sees skilled archers from Reenactment groups only to compete for the title of the Abbey Tournament Archery Champion.